samanth4caballer0/turtlebot_online_path_planning/README.md

 We have a robot with the follwong behaviors:

 * `move`: The robot move to the *x*, *y* location.
 This behavior is provided by the node [turtlebot_controller_node.py](./src/turtlebot_controller_node.py) from this package.
 * `check_object`: A service provided by the [manage_objects_node.py](./src/manage_objects_node.py).
-It returns `False` if no object is close to the robot and `True` and the object name if an object is close to it.
+It returns `False` if no object is close to the robot and `True` plus the object's name if an object is close to it.
 * `get_object`: A service provided by the [manage_objects_node.py](./src/manage_objects_node.py).
 It returns `False` if no object is close to the robot and `True` if an object is close to it.
 It also moves this object over the robot.
 * `let_object`: A service provided by the [manage_objects_node.py](./src/manage_objects_node.py).
 It returns `False` if no object is over the robot and `True` if an object is over it.
 It also moves this object to the floor.

 Using these behaviors, you have to implement the following task.

 The robot has to navigate to a list of points and in each one it has to check if there is an object on it.
 If there is an object, it picks it up and takes it to `(-1.5, -1.5)` if the object was a `beer` can or to `(1.5, 1.5)` if the object was a `coke` can.
 Once there, the robot leaves the object and goes to the next point.
-The task ends once two objects have been collected or all provided points habe been explored.
+The task ends once two objects have been collected or all provided points have been explored.
 The points where the objects can be found are:

 * (1.25, 0.5)
 * (1.25, -1.25)